In small steps other researches in addition to those on Covid-19 continue their path.

-Dominican Republic - The underwater museum in the Underwater National Park of La Caleta will keep in its place a ship that sank in 1725, complete with royal artifacts and kept under water for exploration.
+Dominican Republic - The underwater museum in the Underwater National Park of La Caleta will keep in place a ship that sank in 1725, complete with royal artifacts and kept underwater for exploration.
 It will be a bit like those clay pots placed in aquariums for fish to play.
 Submerged artifacts often degrade faster when removed from the sea.

 2 There is a very long river under the ice

-Greenland - New simulations indicate that a rocky valley found under the island's ice sheet may contain a 1.600-kilometer-long underground river, which flows from central Greenland to the north coast.
+Greenland - New simulations indicate that a rocky valley found beneath the island's ice sheet may contain a 1.600-kilometer-long underground river, which flows from central Greenland to the north coast.

 3 Other treasures from the Minoan civilization

-4 Check the only whole egg from the Roman era
+4 Check out the only whole egg from the Roman era

-England - Researchers have found 1.700-year-old chicken eggs, along with other ancient objects, in a wet moat in south-east England.
+England - researchers found 1.700-year-old chicken eggs, along with other ancient objects, in a wet moat in south-east England.
 Some eggs broke during extraction emitting a sulphurous odor, but one remained intact: it is the only complete egg found from Roman Britain.

 5 A hotel for seahorses